korshyadoo/MusicFileNamer/README.md

 	<li>song files contained within the folders follow the same naming conventions as the folders</li>
     </ol>

 &nbsp;&nbsp;&nbsp;&nbsp; This app is to facilitate making changes, such as adding a song to an existing folder or changing the order of songs in a folder.
 After the new files have been copied to the thumb drive, open the app and arrange the songs in the order you would like and click "Save".
-The app will then give the follows the correct number prefix in order to conform with the rules.
+The app then names the files according to the naming rules listed above.